feelfar/Grok-Imagine-Bulk-Favorites-Downloader/README.md

 This is the same endpoint Grok's own website uses to load your favorites.
 Because the script runs inside your logged-in browser session, your session cookies are sent automatically — no API key or login needed.

 ### Pagination
 The API returns 40 items per page along with a `nextCursor` token.
-The script keeps calling the API with the cursor from each response until no cursor is returned, meaning all pages have been fetched.
-There is no limit on how many pages it will fetch.
+The script keeps calling the API with the cursor from each response until no cursor is returned.
+Since Grok returns favorites newest-first, the script also stops early if it hits a full page where every item is already in your download history.

 ### Chunked Downloading
 Once all favorites are collected, they are split into chunks of 200 and downloaded sequentially.
 After each chunk finishes being queued, the script pauses for 5 seconds to give the browser time to process the downloads before starting the next chunk.
-This prevents the browser from being overwhelmed with hundreds of simultaneous download requests.

 ### Download History
 Every successfully queued file's ID is saved to Tampermonkey's persistent storage (`GM_setValue`).
 On future runs the script fetches the full favorites list from the API but filters out any IDs already in history before downloading.
 History is saved incrementally during downloading so if the browser crashes mid-run, already-queued files won't be re-downloaded next time.

 ### No Page Interference
-Earlier versions of the script patched `window.fetch` to intercept auth tokens, which accidentally broke Grok's page loading.
-The current version uses `GM_xmlhttpRequest` instead — this runs in Tampermonkey's own isolated context and cannot interfere with the page's own network requests.
+The script uses `GM_xmlhttpRequest` which runs in Tampermonkey's own isolated context and cannot interfere with the page's own network requests.

 ---